 LINCOLN, NEB. – Delegates to Nebraska Farm Bureau’s Annual Convention will discuss and form policy positions on several key issues that affect the well-being of Nebraska farm and ranch families.
 Farmers and ranchers will gather Dec.
 2-4 at Kearney’s Younes Convention Center to establish policy for the organization on state issues and recommend policy on national matters to the American Farm Bureau, which holds its national meeting in January.

 LINCOLN, NEB. – “We appreciate President Trump’s actions today to direct the Environmental Protection Agency to implement the year-round sale of E15 Ethanol.
 Nebraska is not only a major corn producing state, but a major ethanol producer.
 Nebraska Farm Bureau continues to support all opportunities that expand markets for our Nebraska grown grains, in both the domestic and international marketplace.
 Expanded sale of E15 ethanol will not only benefit Nebraska farmers, but our state’s economy, and consumers looking for greater access to cleaner burning, homegrown biofuels.”

 LINCOLN, NEB. – “The announcement that the U.S., Mexico, and Canada have come to terms on a new and improved free-trade agreement is a major ‘win’ for Nebraska’s farmers and ranchers and an important step forward in helping eliminate trade related uncertainty in agricultural markets.”

-LINCOLN, NEB. – Tom Brandt of Plymouth has been designated a “Friend of Agriculture” by Nebraska Farm Bureau – PAC (NEFB-PAC), Nebraska Farm Bureau’s political action committee.
-Brandt is seeking to represent Legislative District 32 in the Nebraska Legislature.
+LINCOLN, NEB. – Tim Gragert of Creighton has been designated a “Friend of Agriculture” by Nebraska Farm Bureau – PAC (NEFB-PAC), Nebraska Farm Bureau’s political action committee.
+Gragert is seeking to represent District 40 in the Nebraska Legislature.